-- Automatically reduce or increase active power output at a constant rate to or below the level specified in a dispatch instruction. - Automatically limiting its active power output at or below the level specified in the dispatch instruction. - Not change its active power output within 5 minutes by more than raise or lower amounts specified. - Ramping its active power output linearly from one level of dispatch to another. - Receive loading instructions issued electronically.
+- Automatically limiting its active power output at or below the level specified in the dispatch instruction. - Not change its active power output within 5 minutes by more than raise or lower amounts specified. - Ramping its active power output linearly from one level of dispatch to another. - Receive loading instructions issued electronically.